the first congo RUMMAGE SALE

 La Grange, IL

-A nonprofit retail shop that donates proceeds from sales to a domestic violence shelter.
+A nonprofit retail shop that donates proceeds from sales to domestic violence shelters.
 They accept gently used in-season women’s clothing, purses, scarves and jewelry.

 Off the Street Club